2025 Land Use Law Update

 Christine Mackay Related Seminars and Products

-Phoenix Community and Economic Development director, Christine Mackay, has served the people of Phoenix since August 2014.
+Christine Mackay - Phoenix Community and Economic Development Director, Christine Mackay, has served the people of Phoenix since August 2014.
 She is responsible for leading and fostering an environment where businesses can create and retain jobs, make capital investment and reinvestment in the community, and connect our workforce to employers and training opportunities.
-During Mackay's tenure with the City of Phoenix, the department has facilitated the creation of over 84,000 high-value jobs, seen the average wage of those jobs increase from over $30,000 in 2014 to more than $80,000 in 2022, and closed deals with more than $50 billion in capital investment.
-Christine leads a department of over 60 full time staff that encompasses the full spectrum of economic development areas including: business attraction, business retention and expansion, community development, international relations, Sister Cities, the Phoenix Business and Workforce Development Board, administration, research, marketing, the City-owned Footprint Center and Phoenix Bioscience Core.
+During Mackay's tenure with the City of Phoenix, the department has facilitated the creation of over 84,000 high-value jobs, seen the average wage of those jobs increase from over $30,000 in 2014 to more than $84,000 in 2024, and closed deals worth nearly $75 billion in capital investment.
+Christine leads a department of over 70 full time staff that encompasses the full spectrum of economic development areas including: business attraction, business retention and expansion, community development, international relations, Sister Cities, the Phoenix Business and Workforce Development Board, administration, research, marketing, the City-owned PHX Arena and Phoenix Bioscience Core.
 In 2021, Christine was named as one of the Top 50 Economic Developers in the Country by Consultant Connect.
 She is a three-time honoree as "Economic Developer of the Year, Large Community" by the Arizona Association for Economic Development.
 Mackay was recognized as "Leader of the Year in Economic Development-Public Policy" by the Arizona Capitol Times, and "Industry Leader of the Year - Economic Development" by Arizona Commercial Real Estate Magazine.
 She has also been on the list of the Arizona Business magazine's "50 Most Influential Women in Arizona."
-She is a member of the Economic Development Director's Team for Greater Phoenix, Maricopa Association of Government's Building a Quality Regional Community committee, Flinn Foundation Biosciences Roadmap committee, the International Economic Development Council (IEDC), Commercial Office Real Estate Executives (CoreNet), the Arizona Association for Economic Development (AAED), and the Arizona Business Incubator Association.
-Christine has nearly 25 years' experience in economic development overlapping 30 years of commercial real estate experience.
+She is a member of the Economic Development Director's Team for Greater Phoenix, Maricopa Association of Government's Building a Quality Regional Community committee, Flinn Foundation Biosciences Roadmap committee, the International Economic Development Council (IEDC), Commercial Office Real Estate Executives (CoreNet), and the Arizona Association for Economic Development (AAED).
+Christine has nearly 28 years' experience in economic development overlapping 35 years of commercial real estate experience.
 Mackay has spent both her personal and professional life here in the Valley.

 Chloe Alexandra Plaisance Related Seminars and Products